-Once I’ve been formally admitted into the QA/RA program, are there any policies I need to be aware of?
+Once I’ve been formally admitted into the Regulatory Affairs and Quality Assurance graduate program, are there any policies I need to be aware of?

 · Any credits approved for transfer into our program must be of no less than "B" quality.
 This includes any graduate work completed at Temple University prior to matriculation as well as any other institutions;